LeetLLM

 Decoding Strategies: Greedy to NucleusPre-training Data at Scale

-After decoding, we move from "how a trained model emits " to "how a lab decides what model to train in the first place."
+After decoding, we move from "how a trained model emits tokens" to "how a lab decides what model to train in the first place."
 Scaling laws describe how model loss changes as you add parameters, tokens, and compute.
-This chapter explains the practical question behind the math: how to spend a fixed training budget without overbuilding the wrong part of the system.
+The practical question behind the math is how to spend a fixed training budget without overbuilding the wrong part of the system.

-Imagine your team has a fixed budget to build an AI model that answers customer support questions.
-You face a simple-sounding choice: do you build a huge model and train it on a modest amount of data, or build a smaller model and train it on much more data?
+A fixed training budget for a code-assistant model creates a simple-sounding choice: build a huge model and train it on a modest amount of source, issue, and documentation data, or build a smaller model and train it on much more data.
 Get this balance wrong, and you can spend millions of dollars on a model that underperforms a smaller, better-trained alternative.

 This is the problem scaling laws address.
 They are empirical relationships that predict how a model's performance improves as you increase its size, its training data, or both.
-Kaplan et al. at OpenAI [1] quantified influential scaling curves, and the Chinchilla paper [2] later found a more balanced allocation of model size and data for compute-optimal dense training.
+Kaplan et al. at OpenAI [1]Reference 1Scaling Laws for Neural Language Modelshttps://arxiv.org/abs/2001.08361 quantified influential transformer scaling curves, and the Chinchilla paper [2]Reference 2Training Compute-Optimal Large Language Models.https://arxiv.org/abs/2203.15556 later found a more balanced allocation of model size and data for compute-optimal dense training.
 These fits help plan expensive runs, but each fit applies only within its objective, data, architecture, and measurement assumptions.

 • Parameters (N): The learnable numbers inside a model (weights and biases).
-Think of them as the capacity of the model, like the number of shelves in a warehouse.
+They set how much structure the model can store and compose.

 • Training tokens (D): The individual words or subword pieces the model sees during training.
-Think of them as the experience the model gains, like the total number of orders a fulfillment center processes.
+They provide the examples the model learns from.

 Why scaling laws matter